-County EMS Agency to provide on-line medical advice and medical control to paramedics medical control to paramedics Any day the County offices are open for public business, excluding weekends, holidays and County imposed furloughs.
-A system consisting of associated hardware and software to facilitate call taking, unit selection, resource dispatch, deployment, event time-stamping, creation and real time maintenance of incident database and management information system.
-Immediate dispatch and response of first responders and ambulance, no lights and strens Immediate dispatch and response of first responders and ambulance with lights and sirens San Benito County Emergency Medical Services Agency July 1 Continuous Quality Improvement An operational methodology that lists and defines the number of unit hours to be supplied by the Contractor, along with the placement of these units, by hour of day and day of week based on historical demand patterns.
-As defined by the California Health and Safety Code 1797.70, emergency means a condition or situation in which an individual has a need for immediate medical attention, or where the potential for such need is perceived by emergency medical personnel or a public safety agency.
-The committee appointed by the Board of Supervisors that is advisory to the BMS Agency and Board of Supervisors, and makes recommendations regarding standards, rules and regulations related to the medical and clinical aspects of ALS and ambulance service and prehospital care As defined by Health and Safety Code, Section 1797.80 , San Benito County Emergency Medical Services Agency A late response determined by response time criteria An EMS area or sub-area of San Benito County that restricts operations to one or more emergency advanced life support ambulance providers as defined by California Health and Safety Code 1797.85 A determination to exclude an EMS event from the predetermined response time criteria due to factors outside of the Contractor's control, A fire department vehicle or police vehicle with personnel capable of providing appropriate prehospital care.
-Health Insurance Portability and Accountability Act of 1996 Direction given to ambulance personnel by a base hospital International discountry of the street of th physician through direct voice contact or approved MICN, as physician through direct voice contact or approved MICN, as required by applicable medical protocols.
-A physician with experience in emergency medical systems
+Code 2 Call Immediate dispatch and response of first responders and ambulance, no lights and sirens Code 3 Call Immediate dispatch and response of first responders and ambulance with lights and sirens Contract Administrator San Benito County Emergency Medical Services Agency Contract Anniversary July 1 COI Continuous Quality Improvement Deployment Plan An operational methodology that lists and defines the number of unit hours to be supplied by the Contractor, along with the placement of these units, by hour of day and day of week based on historical demand patterns.
+Emergency As defined by the California Health and Safety Code 1797.70, emergency means a condition or situation in which an individual has a need for immediate medical attention, or where the potential for such need is perceived by emergency medical personnel or a public safety agency.
+Emergency Medical Care Commission (EMCC) The committee appointed by the Board of Supervisors that is advisory to the EMS Agency and Board of Supervisors, and makes recommendations regarding standards, rules and regulations related to the medical and clinical aspects of ALS and ambulance service and prehospital care Emergency Medical Technician (EMT) As defined by Health and Safety Code, Section 1797.80 EMS Agency San Benito County Emergency Medical Services Agency Exception A late response determined by response time criteria Exclusive Operating Area (EOA) An EMS area or sub-area of San Benito County that restricts operations to one or more emergency advanced life support ambulance providers as defined by California Health and Safety Code 1797.85 Exemption A determination to exclude an EMS event from the predetermined response time criteria due to factors outside of the Contractor's control.
+First Responder A fire department vehicle or police vehicle with personnel capable of providing appropriate prehospital care.
+HIPAA Health Insurance Portability and Accountability Act of 1996